 If you're confused about the VA loan process, Veterans United can help steer you through the process!

 One of the most common is that the VA loan limits represent the absolute maximum amount of money you can borrow using this long-cherished home loan benefit.
 The fact is there's actually no maximum loan amount on a VA loan.
-What those loan limits represent is how much a qualified military borrower can obtain without making a down payment.

 Let's take a closer look.